 2. Select Settings.

-4. Make sure that the Recycle Bin checkbox is toggled on and click on Apply. making the recycle bin visible
+4. Make sure that the Recycle Bin checkbox is toggled on and click on Apply. check recycle bin

 Change How Long a File Remains in the Recycle Bin Before Being Erased